AlibabaCloudDocs/sls/intl.en-US/Index and query/Best practices/Display query and analysis results on multiple pages.md

 # Display query and analysis results on multiple pages

-If a large amount of data is returned when you query logs, the query results will be displayed at a decreased speed.
+If a large amount of data is returned when you query logs, the query results are displayed at a lower speed.
 Log Service allows you to read raw logs by page.
 This limits the amount of data that is returned each time.
 This topic describes how to display the query and analysis results on multiple pages.

 ## Paging methods

 Log Service allows you to query and analyze logs.
-You can use SQL statements to query logs by keyword and analyze the query result.
-You can also query logs by calling the [GetLogs](/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetLogs.md) API operation.
-You can query raw logs by keyword, analyze logs by executing SQL statements, and obtain the analysis result.
+You can execute SQL statements to query logs by keyword and analyze the query results.
+You can also call the [GetLogs](/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetLogs.md) API operation to query raw logs by keyword, and then execute SQL statements to obtain the analysis result.
 Each query statement contains a search statement and an analytic statement.
 The search statement and analytic statement use different paging methods.

 -   [Search statement](/intl.en-US/Index and query/Query/Search syntax.md): queries raw logs by keyword.
 To display the query result on multiple pages, you can call the GetLogtoreLogs API operation and specify the offset and lines parameters.
--   [Analytic statement](/intl.en-US/Index and query/Real-time log analysis.md): analyzes logs and obtain the analysis result.
+-   [Analytic statement](/intl.en-US/Index and query/Real-time log analysis.md): analyzes logs and obtains the analysis result.
 To display the analysis result on multiple pages, you can use the LIMIT clause.
 For more information, see [LIMIT syntax](/intl.en-US/Index and query/Analysis grammar/LIMIT syntax.md).

-## Display the query result on multiple pages
+## Display query results on multiple pages

-You can specify the offset and lines parameters of the GetLogStoreLogs API operation to obtain the paged query result.
+You can specify the offset and lines parameters of the GetLogStoreLogs API operation to paginate query results.

 -   offset: the line from which logs are read.
 -   lines: the number of lines to read for the current request.
 A maximum of 100 logs can be read at a time.
 If you set a value greater than 100, only 100 lines are returned.

 When you query logs by page, the value of the offset parameter increases until all logs are read.
-When the value reaches a specific number, zero is returned and the progress is completed.
+When the value reaches a specific number, 0 is returned and the progress is completed.
 In this case, all data has been read.

--   Sample pseudocode
+-   Sample code

     ```
     offset = 0 // Read logs from line 0.